browserengineering/book/book/accessibility.md

 import os
 import playsound
 ```
-Using these librares is very easy.
+Using these libraries is very easy.
 To speak text out loud you just convert it
 to an audio file, then play the file:

 ``` {.python}